My Works

 The Framework

 Every component in Torus is documented across three layers: usage, specs, accessibility.
+This structure isn't cosmetic.
+It's a contract between design and engineering.

 02